 - Stop 4: Lunch at Phi Phi Islands

 - Stop 5: Monkey Beach

 Finding A Boat Hopping Tour

 We chose a 5 island tour and found that 4-5 Islands are the perfect amount.
-Anymore islands would feel overwhelming for sure!
-Our tour included Vikings Cave, the famous Maya Bay, Monkey Beach, Phi Phi Island, Bamboo Island, and two additional stops (one for snorkeling and one to swim.)
+Any more islands would feel overwhelming, for sure!
+Our tour included Vikings Cave, the famous Maya Bay, Monkey Beach, Phi Phi Island, Bamboo Island, and two additional stops (one for snorkeling and one for swimming.)